cloudControl/documentation/Guides/Python/Django.md

 ### Process Type Definition

-cloudControl uses a [Procfile] to know how to start your processes.
+dotCloud uses a [Procfile] to know how to start your processes.
 The example code already includes a file called Procfile at the top level of your repository.
 It looks like this: